elpaso/django-dag/README.rst

 Usage
 .....

-Django-dag uses abstract base classes, to use it you must crete your own concrete class which inherits from Django-dag classes.
+Django-dag uses abstract base classes, to use it you must create your own concrete classes that inherit from Django-dag classes.

 The `dag_test` app contains a simple example and a unit test to show you its usage.